AI-Machine-Vision-Lab/body-measure/README.md

 - In this method, we will be moving those keypoints on the edge of the body.
 We will be working with the contour detected image.

 ![](res/thigh.png)
-In the above demostration,<br>
+In the above demostration, there are two steps involved in the algorithm<br>
-- Location of the pose keypoint is known, based on that nearest detected contour is calculated.
-Nearest contour is marked as one keypoint and for another keypoint, a vector opposite to the current vector is marked and contour detected on that vector will be the second keypoint.<br>
+- Location of the pose keypoint is known, based on that **nearest detected contour** is calculated.
+Nearest contour is marked as one keypoint and
+- For another keypoint, a vector in the opposite angle to the current vector is marked and contour detected on that vector will be the second keypoint.<br>
 - These two keypoints will be required to measure the thigh length.
+### Resultant keypoints from edge keypoint detection algorithm will be send to the user's smartphone app and the distance between the keypoints shall be measured automatically using AR technology.
+### User needs to capture image of the baby by keeping it against a plane surface (such as a wall) as AR measurements are only for plane surfaces.

 ## References
 1. https://github.com/CMU-Perceptual-Computing-Lab/openpose
 2. Realtime Multi-Person 2D Pose Estimation using Part Affinity Fields: Zhe Cao Tomas Simon Shih-En Wei Yaser Sheikh: The Robotics Institute, Carnegie Mellon University<br>https://arxiv.org/pdf/1611.08050.pdf